Robot-Fromage/ULIS/documentation/manual/AsynchronousModelAndDispatchGuidelines.md

 > Most of the points made here apply to methods dispatched on CPU, but some dispatch mechanisms apply to GPU implementations too.

 ---

+## Asynchronous Hierarchy Model {#asynchronous-hierarchy-model}
+The asynchronous mechanisms are enabled by a set of concepts that interact together.
+Amongst them, we can find:
+- Pools ( FThreadPool )
+- Command Queues ( FCommandQueue )
+- Contexts ( FRasterContext )
+- Commands ( FCommand )
+- Jobs ( FJob )
+- Tasks ( fpScheduledJob )